 - Evidence of new customer wins and strong customer relationships.

-Most Annual Reports include an extensive and detailed section called Management Discussion, or Management Discussion and Analysis.
-Here, management comments in depth on the recent period's financial performance and financial position, but also on other many other topics deemed important to the report audience, such as:
+Most Annual Reports include an extensive and detail-level section called Management Discussion, or Management Discussion and Analysis.
+Here, management comments in depth on the recent period's financial performance and financial position, but also on other many other topics they deem essential to the report audience, such as:

-Management Discussion sections can be lengthy and highly detailed.
+Management Discussion sections can be lengthy with specific details.
 In the IBM 2013 Report, this section covers 52 pages of small-print text.

-Annual Report's are produced primarily to provide investors, owners, and others, with information they need to evaluate the company's recent financial performance, the strength of its financial position, and its prospects for earnings in the future.
-The central and primary documents that serve this purpose are—in the minds of most Report readers—the annotated financial statements positioned at the heart of the Annual Report in a section usually called Financial Statements.
+Annual Reports aim, firstly, to provide investors, owners, and others, with the information they need to evaluate the company's recent financial performance, the strength of its financial position, and its prospects for earnings in the future.
+The central and primary documents that serve this purpose are—in the minds of most report readers—the financial statements and financial notes, appearing at the heart of the Annual Report under the heading Financial Statements.

 Note that the discussion below on financial statements describes accounting practice for companies that use accrual accounting and a double-entry bookkeeping/accounting system, as almost all public companies do.

-Financial Statements sections are usually organized with the following main components:
+Financial Statements sections usually feature the following components:

-Financial results highlights usually appear in a simple table of 10-20 key performance and financial position metrics, usually including metrics such as net profit, operating profit, gross profit, working capital, cash on hand, return on assets, and earnings per share.
+Financial results highlights typically appear in a simple table of 10-20 essential performance and financial position measures, including metrics such as net profit, operating profit, gross profit, working capital, cash on hand, return on assets, and earnings per share.
 A subsection or table with this title may also appear other places in the Annual report, including the Chairman's opening letter and the Management discussion section.

-The term earnings performance for the period refers to measures of profits and profitability on the Income statement.
-Net profit, for instance, appear as the Income statement "bottom line," expressed in currency figures.
-Profitability, on the other hand, is net profits expressed as a percentage of revnues.
-Balance sheet (or Statement of financial position).
+The Income Statement or Statement of Earnings for the period provides measures of profits and profitability.
+Net profit, for instance, appears as the income statement "bottom line," in currency figures.
+Profitability, on the other hand, is net profits as a percentage of revenues.

 The company's Chart of Accounts provides five categories of accounts for the accounting system.
-The Income statement is constructed primarily from accounts in two of these categories, Expense accounts and Revenue accounts.
-Figures from these accounts are arranged to produce a detailed application of the so-called Income statement equation:
+The Income statement represents the periods activity from accounts in two of these categories, Expense accounts, and Revenue accounts.
+The statement arranges figures from these accounts to represent the Income Statement Equation:

 Earnings (Income) = Revenues – Expenses

-The company's Balance sheet uses figures from the Chart of Accounts other three categories of accounts, Asset accounts, Liability accounts, and Equity accounts.
-Figures from these accounts are arranged to produce a detailed application of the so-called Balance sheet equation (or Accounting equation):
+The company's Balance Sheet uses account balances from the Chart of Accounts other three categories of accounts, Asset accounts, Liability accounts, and Equity accounts.
+The balance sheet structure uses figures from these accounts to represent the Balance sheet equation (or Accounting equation):

 Total Assets = Total Liabilities + Total Equities

-The Balance sheet shows, in other words, what the company has to work with for earning profits (Assets), what the company owes its creditors (Liabilities), and what the shareholders own outright (Equities).
-Metrics from the Balance sheet include the Debt to equity ratio, a measure of leverage applied in the company's capital structure.
-Leverage determines, for instance, how business risks and rewards are distributed between owners and creditors.
+The Balance Sheet shows, in other words, what the company has to work with for earning profits (Assets), what the company owes creditors (Liabilities), and what the shareholders own outright (Equities).
+Metrics from the Balance sheet include the Debt to equity ratio, a measure of leverage representing the company's capital structure.
+Leverage determines, for instance, how company owners and creditors share business risks and rewards.

-The SCFP exists for the purpose of summarizing cash flow for the reporting period and the SCFP "bottom line" is just that--the net of actual cash inflows and outflows for the period.
-Other financial statements include non-cash transactions, such as depreciation expense, bad-debt write off, and unrealized revenues.
+The Statement of Changes in Financial Position summarizes cash flow for the reporting period and the SCFP "bottom line" is just that--the net of actual cash inflows and outflows for the period.
+Other financial statements include noncash transactions, such as depreciation expense, bad-debt write off, and unrealized revenues.
 For companies that use accrual accounting,

-- The timing and management of revenues, costs, and expenses (Income statement items) is critical for reporting earnings, determining taxes, and declaring dividends.
+- The timing and management of revenues and expenditures (Income statement items) are critical for reporting earnings, determining taxes, and declaring dividends.

-- The timing and management of cash flow (SCFP items )is critical for meeting obligations and needs: Paying employees, paying interest on loans or bonds, or investing in new product development or an infrastructure upgrade, for instance.
+- The timing and management of cash flow (SCFP items ) are critical for meeting obligations and needs: Paying employees, paying interest on loans or bonds, or investing in new product development or an infrastructure upgrade, for instance.

-The SCFP is a detailed application of the Cash flow statement equation:
+The SCFP structure represents the Cash flow statement equation:

-The statement of retained earnings is sometimes described as a bridge between the Income statement and Balance sheet.
-The statement shows how income statement profits are either transferred to the Balance sheet as retained earnings, or to shareholders as dividends.
-The statement of retained earnings equation is as follows:
+The Statement of Retained Earnings serves as a bridg" between the income statement and balance sheet.
+This report shows how income statement profits either transferred to the balance sheet as "Retained earnings," or to shareholders as "Dividends."
+The Statement of Retained Earnings Equation is as follows: